rebelsky/csc282/README.md

-# csc282
+# csc282 - Thinking in C and Unix

-The latest version of the csc282 course (easier to start from scratch)
+The latest (but not greatest) materials from SamR's "Thinking in C and Unix".